Medium frequency

 Medium frequency (MF) is the ITU designation for radio frequencies (RF) in the range of 300 kilohertz (kHz) to 3 megahertz (MHz).
 Part of this band is the medium wave (MW) AM broadcast band.
 The MF band is also known as the hectometer band as the wavelengths range from ten to one hectometers (1000 to 100 m).
-Frequencies immediately below MF are denoted low frequency (LF), while the first band of higher frequencies is known as high frequency (HF).
+Frequencies immediately below MF are denoted as low frequency (LF), while the first band of higher frequencies is known as high frequency (HF).
 MF is mostly used for AM radio broadcasting, navigational radio beacons, maritime ship-to-shore communication, and transoceanic air traffic control.

 Propagation

 Radio waves at MF wavelengths propagate via ground waves and reflection from the ionosphere (called skywaves).
-Ground waves follow the curvature of Earth.
+Ground waves travel just above the earth's surface, following the terrain.
 At these wavelengths, they can bend (diffract) over hills, and travel beyond the visual horizon, although they may be blocked by mountain ranges.
-Typical MF radio stations can cover a radius of several hundred miles from the transmitter, with longer distances over water and damp earth.
+Ground waves are progressively absorbed by the Earth, so the signal strength decreases exponentially with distance from the transmitting antenna.
+Typical MF radio stations can cover a radius of several hundred kilometres/miles from the transmitter, with longer distances over water and damp earth.
 MF broadcasting stations use ground waves to cover their listening areas.

 MF waves can also travel longer distances via skywave propagation, in which radio waves radiated at an angle into the sky are refracted back to Earth by layers of charged particles (ions) in the ionosphere, the E and F layers.
 However, at certain times the D layer (at a lower altitude than the refractive E and F layers) can be electronically noisy and absorb MF radio waves, interfering with skywave propagation.
 This happens when the ionosphere is heavily ionised, such as during the day, in summer and especially at times of high solar activity.

 At night, especially in winter months and at times of low solar activity, the ionospheric D layer can virtually disappear.
 When this happens, MF radio waves can easily be received hundreds or even thousands of miles away as the signal will be refracted by the remaining F layer.
 This can be very useful for long-distance communication, but can also interfere with local stations.
-Due to the limited number of available channels in the MW broadcast band, the same frequencies are re-allocated to different broadcasting stations several hundred miles apart.
+Because of the limited number of available channels in the MW broadcast band, the same frequencies are re-allocated to different broadcasting stations several hundred miles apart.
 On nights of good skywave propagation, the signals of distant stations may reflect off the ionosphere and interfere with the signals of local stations on the same frequency.
 The North American Regional Broadcasting Agreement (NARBA) sets aside certain channels for nighttime use over extended service areas via skywave by a few specially licensed AM broadcasting stations.
 These channels are called clear channels, and the stations, called clear-channel stations, are required to broadcast at higher powers of 10 to 50 kW.